The Story Begins

 The Story Begins is the debut extended play by South Korean girl group Twice.
-It was released by JYP Entertainment on October 20, 2015, through KT Music.
+It was released by JYP Entertainment on October 20, 2015.
 It features six tracks, including the lead single, "Like Ooh-Ahh", which was composed by Black Eyed Pilseung and is a blend of several different genres.

 Following the formation of Twice through the survival show Sixteen, which concluded in July 2015, the group made their official debut three months later.
 The group promoted their debut EP on several South Korean music show programs, with the EP meeting moderate commercial success, peaking at number three on the Gaon Album Chart and selling over 40,000 copies by the end of 2015.